ST10268917/RecipeAppPOE/README.md

 Start by entering the name, the number of ingredients and the number of steps for the recipe.
 If invalid inputs are entered, you will get a pop-up message informing you.

 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/3d620726-5cc0-4891-8d6f-351651a078c6)
-Thereafter enter the releavant details for each ingredient.
+Thereafter enter the relevant details for each ingredient.
 The unit of measurements and food groups are displayed in combo boxes.
 When you pick a food group, you get a corresponding description about that food group.

 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/5a69cb98-70c9-48d0-8c4e-16fc06d10b69)
 Once all the ingredients have been entered, you will be informed with a message box.
 If the number of calories exceeds 300 calories, you will be alerted and informed.